fjp/ppp/ch4-computation/ch4-review.md

 In particular, you cannot use a variable in a case label.
 - You cannot use the same value for two case labels.
 - You can use several case labels for a single case.
-- Don’t forget to end each case with a `break`.
-Unfortunately, the compiler probably won’t warn you if you forget.
+- Don't forget to end each case with a `break`.
+Unfortunately, the compiler probably won't warn you if you forget.

 15. What are some common problems with `switch`-statements?